Brian0213/Ansible-Config-Mgt/Project11.md

 ![Inventory Devyml](./images/inventory-devyml-update.PNG)

-- To ssh into another server from the Jenkins-Asnible server:
+- To ssh into another server from the Jenkins-Ansible server:

 `ssh ec2-user@private-ip`